 - Annual fees: There are a staggering number of credit cards available, many without annual fees.
 Those that do have annual fees typically offer rewards such as mileage points or cash back.
 All charge cards have fees, and they're substantially higher than credit card fees; some can run to $500 or more.

 Many credit cards offer enticing rewards such as airline miles or cash back on purchases.
 However, charge cards typically provide even more impressive rewards.
-For example, rewards for The Platinum Card® from American Express include a $200 airline fee credit, Uber credits, a fee credit for Global Entry or TSA Precheck, access to more than 1,200 airport lounges, complimentary hotel and resort perks and more.
+For example, rewards for The Platinum Card® from American Express include a $200 airline fee credit, Uber credits, a fee credit for Global Entry or TSA Precheck, access to more than 1,200 airport lounges and more.
 Of course, it also costs $550 a year.
 You'll need to weigh a charge card's rewards against the fees to decide if it's worth the cost.

 Charge cards typically require excellent credit scores.
 If you have poor or fair credit, you can still find a credit card that will work for you, but you won't qualify for a charge card.